The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Six Dimensions of the Asymmetry

 \citet{shieber1988uniform} provides concrete evidence.
 In parsing, the chart is indexed by \emph{string positions} --- ``from position 3 to position 7, a noun phrase has been recognized.''
 In generation, \emph{the string does not yet exist} --- it is the output being constructed.
 Chart-based generation therefore cannot reuse the parser's indexing scheme. \citet{shieber1990semantic} resolved this by driving generation from \emph{semantic heads} rather than syntactic positions --- the ``semantic head-driven generation'' algorithm.
 This restructuring is not a parameter change: it is a fundamental reversal of the data flow.
 Parsing goes from surface to structure (\(w \to t\)); generation goes from structure to surface (\(\phi \to w\)).
 What serves as input to one operation does not yet exist for the other.
 The same declarative grammar requires two distinct procedural interpretations.

-Knuth's \citeyearpar{knuth1968semantics} attribute grammars formalize the same asymmetry in the semantic domain. \emph{Inherited attributes} flow top-down (\(\downarrow\), parent to child), while \emph{synthesized attributes} flow bottom-up (\(\uparrow\), child to parent).
-Grune and Jacobs observe that attribute grammars ``should rather be classified as recognition systems'' --- the bidirectional flow of attributes is an \emph{analytical} property.
+Knuth's \citeyearpar{knuth1968semantics} attribute grammars formalize the same asymmetry in the semantic domain. \emph{Inherited attributes} flow top-down (\(\downarrow\), parent to child), while \emph{synthesized attributes} flow bottom-up (\(\uparrow\), child to parent). \citet[§15.3]{grune2008parsing} note that, although defined as generative devices, attribute grammars are mainly used for recognition tasks (semantic checking, type inference, code generation from parse trees); their bidirectional attribute flow is an \emph{analytical} property.

 \textbf{Counter-argument.} The NLG pipeline \citep{reiter2000building} could be replaced by integrated architectures (KAMP, neural end-to-end).
 Does the top-down direction always hold?

 \textbf{Resolution.} The \emph{syntactic} construction can vary (bottom-up composition in CCG, for instance).
 But the \emph{semantic} direction --- from intention to surface, from abstract to concrete --- remains top-down.
 The pipeline can be compressed, but the direction of meaning flow cannot be reversed.
 D3 is a claim about the \emph{logical order} of the generative process, not about its implementation.